History of the Jews in Afghanistan: End of Afghanistan's Jewish community

-By the end of 2004, only two known Jews were left in Afghanistan, Zablon Simintov and Isaac Levy (born c.
-1920).
+By the end of 2004, only three known Jews were left in Afghanistan: Zablon Simintov, Isaac Levy (born c.
+1920), and, it later emerged, Simintov's cousin Tova Moradi.

 Levy relied on charity to survive, while Simintov ran a store selling carpets and jewelry until 2001.
 They lived on opposite sides of the dilapidated Kabul synagogue.
 They kept denouncing each other to the authorities, and both of them spent time in Taliban jails.
 The Taliban also confiscated the synagogue's Torah scroll.
 The contentious relationship between Simintov and Levy was dramatized in a play which was inspired by news reports about the lives of the two men, which were released by the international news media following the U.S.-led invasion of Afghanistan and the overthrow of the Taliban regime.
 The play, titled The Last Two Jews of Kabul, was written by playwright Josh Greenfeld and was staged in New York in 2002.

-In January 2005, Levy died of natural causes, leaving Simintov as the sole known Jew in Afghanistan.
+In January 2005, Levy died of natural causes, leaving the world believing Simintov was the sole known Jew in Afghanistan.
 He cared for the only synagogue in Afghanistan's capital, Kabul.
 He was still trying to recover the confiscated Torah.
 Simintov, who does not speak Hebrew, claimed that the man who stole the Torah is now in US custody in Guantanamo Bay.
 Simintov has a wife and two daughters, all of whom emigrated to Israel in 1998, and he said he was considering joining them.
 However, when he was asked if he would go to Israel during an interview, Simintov retorted, "Go to Israel?
 What business do I have there?
 Why should I leave?"
 In April 2021, Simintov announced that he would emigrate to Israel after the High Holy Days of 2021, due to the fear that the planned withdrawal of US troops from Afghanistan would result in the Taliban's return to power.
 Throughout August 2021, Simintov remained in Kabul, despite having had a chance to escape.

-Despite initially stating that he would put up with the Taliban for the second time, it has been reported that Simantov emigrated to a presently undisclosed country before the Jewish holiday of Rosh Hashanah on 6 September 2021 after he received death threats from the Taliban or ISIS-KP, taking 30 other refugees with him, including 28 women and children.
-Ami Magazine, an Orthodox Jewish publication which is based in New York City, reported that Simintov was en route to the United States.
-It was then discovered that an unbeknownst distant cousin of Simintov, Tova Moradi, fled the country sometime in October following Simintov's departure.
+After receiving death threats from the Taliban and the ISIS-KP, Simantov emigrated to a presently undisclosed country before the Jewish holiday of Rosh Hashanah on 6 September 2021.
+He brought 30 other refugees with him, including 28 women and children.

+Two months later, it turned out that a previously unrevealed distant cousin of Simintov, Tova Moradi, had fled Afghanistan sometime in October, making her the last Jew known to be in Afghanistan for the intervening month.
 Contrary to official reports which stated that "no Jewish" person was living in the country, it is believed that Moradi was the last Jew who lived in Afghanistan.

-Due to decades of warfare, antisemitism and extreme religious persecution, there are officially no Jews remaining in Afghanistan today.
+Due to decades of warfare, antisemitism, and extreme religious persecution, there are officially no Jews remaining in Afghanistan today.